top of page

 To verify the existence of a separate entity is actually impossible.
 The instant a separation between two entities is apparently defined or perceived, all that is really presented to us is the experience of connection between those two entities.
 They could not co-exist in our observation, as two things apparently separate, if they were not simultaneously present together.
 It is their togetherness which reveals their implicit unity.

 We cannot experience something separate.
-If we are experiencing something it implies that we are connected to that thing, and as such, that we share a common, essential substance.
+If we are experiencing something it implies that we are connected to that thing, and as such, that we share a common, essential Substance.

 So then, are we experiencing Reality right now?

-So, having understood that no separate entity really exists, that we are not a separate self, but are, in truth, the totality of Reality itself, we might ask at this point; why do I, as Reality, still feel that I have free will?
+So, having understood that no separate entity really is, that we are not a separate self, but are, in truth, the totality of Reality itself, we might ask at this point; why do I, as Reality, still feel that I have free will?

 Free will feels real for the simple reason that it is real.
-The freedom to manifest a form of experience, such as a thought, sensation, perception, action, interaction and so on, is real, and that freedom belongs to the only one that is really here; Reality.
+The freedom to manifest a form of experience, such as a thought, sensation, perception, action, interaction and so on, is real, and that freedom belongs to the only One that is really here; Reality.

 The feeling 'I have free will' is an affirmation of the sense of freedom that is an intrinsic attribute of what Reality essentially is.
 Reality is the experience of freedom itself.
 Being infinite, Reality is the only one who is truly free, and therefore, the only one who can feel a genuine sense of freedom.

-There is no presence outside of Reality to limit its presence, to limit its infinity, to limit its freedom.
+There is no presence outside of Reality to limit its Presence, to limit its infinity, to limit its freedom.
 Reality is absolute freedom.

 Reality is freely creating these words right now, the reading of them and all presently apparent movements of experience.